The Time Cost of Poor Employee Retention

 How Good Work Hygiene Practices Help Retain Staff

 Maintaining a positive culture and pleasant work environment will go a long way too.
 It is worth noting that 89% of workers believe the conditions of washrooms reflect how much their company values them.
 Poorly kept washrooms can cause workers to believe their employer does not care about them or their basic needs.
-Pest problems have a similar effect.
-A survey of businesses that had to treat for pest infestations found that 36% of them had lower morale among their staff afterwards.
 Investing in employees’ health and wellbeing is effective in keeping morale up, and amenities like first aid kits and AEDs provide a sense of safety.

 How to Keep Your People